parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

     IP_ADDRESS_VM2, 11211
     ...

-You can use the `vim` command for modifying this file inside the container.
+To start the client container use the following command:

+    $ docker run -idt --name dc-client --net host -v PATH_TO_DOCKER_SERVERS_FOLDER:/usr/src/memcached/memcached_client/docker_servers/ cloudsuite/data-caching:client

+Please note that the command mounts the folder containing the 'docker_servers.txt' file instead of mounting only the file.
+This way, further changes to the docker_servers.txt file in the host will be reflected inside of the container.

 #### Scaling the dataset and warming up the server ####

 The following command will create the dataset by scaling up the Twitter dataset, while preserving both the popularity and object size distributions.
-The original dataset consumes 300MB of server memory, while the recommended scaled dataset requires around 10GB of main memory dedicated to the Memcached server (scaling factor of 30).
+The original dataset consumes ~360MB of server memory, while the recommended scaled dataset requires around 10GB of main memory dedicated to the Memcached server.
+Therefore, we use a scaling factor of 28 to have a 10GB dataset.

-    $ ./loader -a ../twitter_dataset/twitter_dataset_unscaled -o ../twitter_dataset/twitter_dataset_30x -s docker_servers.txt -w 4 -S 30 -D 4096 -j -T 1
+    $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="S&W" --S=28 --D=10240 --w=8 --T=1

-(`w` - number of client threads which has to be divisible to the number of servers, `S` - scaling factor, `D` - target server memory, `T` - statistics interval, `s` - server configuration file, `j` - an indicator that the server should be warmed up).
+(`m` - the mode of operation, `S&W` means scale the dataset and warm up the server, `w` - number of client threads which has to be divisible to the number of servers, `S` - scaling factor, `D` - target server memory, `T` - statistics interval).

-If the scaled file is already created, but the server is not warmed up, use the following command to warm up the server:
+If the scaled file is already created, but the server is not warmed up, use the following command to warm up the server. `W` refers to the _warm up_ mode of operation.

-    $ ./loader -a ../twitter_dataset/twitter_dataset_30x -s docker_servers.txt -w 4 -S 1 -D 4096 -j -T 1
+    $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="W" --S=28 --D=10240 --w=8 --T=1

 ### Running the benchmark ###

-To determine the maximum throughput while running the workload with eight client threads, 200 TCP/IP connections, and a get/set ratio of 0.8, use the following command:
+To determine the maximum throughput while running the workload with eight client threads, 200 TCP/IP connections, and a get/set ratio of 0.8, use the following command. `TH` refers to the _throughput_ mode of operation.

-    $ ./loader -a ../twitter_dataset/twitter_dataset_30x -s docker_servers.txt -g 0.8 -T 1 -c 200 -w 8
+    $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="TH" --S=28 --g=0.8 --c=200 --w=8 --T=1

 This command will run the benchmark with the maximum throughput; however, the QoS requirements will highly likely be violated.
-Once the maximum throughput is determined, you should run the benchmark using the following command:
+Once the maximum throughput is determined, you should run the benchmark using the following command. `RPS` means that the client container will keep the load at the given load (requests per second).

-    $ ./loader -a ../twitter_dataset/twitter_dataset_30x -s docker_servers.txt -g 0.8 -T 1 -c 200 -w 8 -e -r rps
+    $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="RPS" --S=28 --g=0.8 --c=200 --w=8 --T=1 --r=rps

 where `rps` is 90% of the maximum number of requests per second achieved using the previous command.
 You should experiment with different values of `rps` to achieve the maximum throughput without violating the target QoS requirements.

-When you are done with benchmarking, just type `exit` to quit the client container.
-As the server containers are running as daemons, you have to stop them using `docker`:

-    $ docker stop dc-server1
+Note that the last two commands will continue forever if you do not stop or kill the command.
+For running the command for a given amount of time, you can use the timeout command.
+The following example will run the benchmark in the `RPS` mode for 20 seconds:

+    $ docker exec -it dc-client timeout 20 /bin/bash /entrypoint.sh --m="RPS" --S=28 --g=0.8 --c=200 --w=8 --T=1 --r=100000

 ## Important remarks ##
 - It takes several minutes for the server to reach a stable state.

-- The target QoS requires that 95% of the requests are serviced within 10ms.
+- The target QoS requires that 95% of the requests are serviced within 1ms.

 - Memcached has known scalability problems, scaling very poorly beyond four threads.
 To utilize a machine with more than four cores,